invenia/Checkpoints.jl/docs/src/usage.md

 julia> Checkpoints.config("TestPkg.foo", "./checkpoints")
 ```

-To confirm that our checkpoints by assigning our expected `x` and `y values to local
+To confirm that our checkpoints work let's assign our expected `x` and `y values to local
 variables.
 ```julia
 julia> x = rand(5, 5)